Correction-Zhe/LightWeightCNN-Denosing/README.md

 # LightWeightCNN-Denosing

-Train/Test
-Training and testing dataset in folder dataset.
+Training and testing sets can be found in folder--dataset.